Division of Cardiothoracic Surgery

 This program is led by Dr. John DeRosimo.
 Combined modality techniques that significantly extend the survival and improve the quality of life of patients with malignant pleural mesothelioma have been pioneered at Brigham and Women’s Hospital in Boston where Dr. DeRosimo has done a special fellowship.
 At MUSC, advanced surgical resection by extrapleural pneumonectomy in combination with chemotherapy and radiation therapy is offered to selected patients.

-Tomotherapy: A new cancer treatment that uses a CT scanner while receiving radiation therapy
+- Tomotherapy: A new cancer treatment that uses a CT scanner while receiving radiation

 Medical therapy at the Program includes: